2007 International Formula Master

 The 2007 International Formula Master was the inaugural International Formula Master series season.
 The season started on the weekend of May 18–20 at Valencia, and served as a support series to the World Touring Car Championship in all the latter's European races except Zandvoort, Netherlands.

+Belgian driver Jérôme d'Ambrosio was the season champion, driving car number 25 for Cram Competition.

+The scoring system awarded 10-8-6-5-4-3-2-1 points to the top eight finishers, with all results counting towards the final score.